mrunal-modi/react-components/README.md

-# For Developers > Low Code No Code!
+# For Developers >
-Simply update configuration to use react components in your website!
+Low Code No Code! > Simply update configuration to use react components in your website!

-# For Consumers > Let AI do it all!
+# For Consumers >
-Explore the use of AI to create the content for the your website.
+Let AI do it all > Explore the use of AI to create the content for your website.

-# UI Sections
+# Sections
 ## Banner
 Add a full-width banner